googleapis/java-bigtable-hbase/bigtable-hbase-1.x-parent/bigtable-hbase-1.x-mapreduce/README.md

 Additional options:

+1. Set client based timeouts for the buffered mutator requests (default 600000ms).
+For example:

+    ```bash
+    -Dgoogle.bigtable.rpc.use.timeouts=true
+    -Dgoogle.bigtable.mutate.rpc.timeout.ms=600000
+    ```

-1. Latency based throttling may reduce the impact the import batch job may have on other workloads.
+2. Latency based throttling may reduce the impact the import batch job may have on other workloads.
 Throttling should be tested for the use-case and can be enabled by setting the properties for the job.
 For example: